sroehrl/neoan3-ops/README.md

 Encrypts a string with a symmetric AES-256 algorithm.

 #### decrypt($encrypted, $key)
-Encrypts a string with a symmetric AES-256 algorithm.
+Decrypts a string with a symmetric AES-256 algorithm.

 #### extrude($targets,$array)
 Returns selected part of $array.